CircuitSolver Union Thermal Disinfection (CSUTD-D)

 The CircuitSolver® line of thermostatic balancing valves automatically and continuously adjust flow through a domestic hot water recirculation system to maintain the specified temperature at the end of the branch/riser.

 The CSUTD-D thermal balancing valve uses two thermal actuators to control water flow through a branch/riser.
-During normal conditions of a DHWS, the first (low temperature) actuator balances the system.
+The first low-temperature actuator balances the domestic hot water system (DHWS) during normal conditions.
 When the water temperature in the branch reaches the set-point of the low-temperature actuator, the valve modulates to its closed* position to keep the hot water at the fixtures and force the water from the water heater onto the other branches maintaining a constantly balanced system.

 The low-temperature actuator will reopen during the thermal disinfection process, allowing the high-temperature water to flow through the branch again.
 When the water temperature reaches the set-point of the second high-temperature actuator, the CircuitSolver® will modulate to its closed* position again to keep the high-temperature water at the fixtures for disinfection.

 The CircuitSolver® Thermal Disinfection valve is tamper-proof and operates at the ideal line temperature for standard balancing while allowing higher temperatures during disinfection processes.
 It is the ideal solution for a maintenance-free high-temperature flush.